-This Association, incorporated in 1847 by Act of the Legislature consists of graduates and others whose object is the furtherance of the welfare of the University.
+This Associationn, incorporated in 1847 by Act of the Legislature, consists of graduates and others whose object is the furtherance of the welfare of the University.
 The annual fee for membership is \$2.00.

 The Association maintains an annual scholarship.
-(See page 57.)
+(See page 63 et seq.).